signalfx/integrations/gateway/README.md

 ##### Carbon listener

-You can pretend to be carbon (the graphite database) with this type.
+You can pretend to be carbon (the Graphite database) with this type.
 For this, you will need to specify the port to bind to.
 An example config:

     {